-In the Star Trek Mirror Universe, the novel Worst of Both Worlds has Jean Luc Picard of the Mirror Universe as a Treasure Hunter while also being a slave for Gul Madred.
+In the Star Trek: Mirror Universe, the novel Worst of Both Worlds has Jean Luc Picard of the Mirror Universe as a treasure hunter and slave to Gul Madred.
 He eventually runs away and uses the treasures and wonders he's found to destroy the Borg Cube that invades the Klingon-Cardassian Alliance.

 In the Virals series by Kathy Reichs, Tory Brennan and her fellow virals are this when trying to find a female pirate's treasure.

 Alex Benedict, the titular antiquities dealer of the Alex Benedict series, is one.

 In the Harry Potter series, Ron's badass older brother Bill is said to work as a "curse-breaker" in Egypt.
 It's implied that this line of work involves being a cross between this trope and a Bomb Disposal technician.

 The Star Wars Expanded Universe has a side character, never featuring clearly, named Corellia Antilles who is basically a Gender FlippedExpy of Indy.
 Her name is similarly "place plus common last name" - her real name is Henrietya - she specializes in "dangerous artifact collection" aka treasure hunting, and she was the subject of a popular series of holos.